 Afterwards she pieced together a living from odd jobs, baking in supermarket, selling shoes in a sports store at times getting freelance illustrating gigs.
 She had a solo exhibition at the Dougherty Arts Center, a city-run gallery, in the early aughts.

 But she grew restless.
 She began reading social critic and political activist Cornel West.
 In her painting, she began to experiment, toying with surrealism and wrestling with collage and appropriated images.
 Then she made the bold decision to go to graduate school, a move few people in their forties make but one that Roberts felt was urgent.
 Roberts headed to Syracuse University where she completed her MFA in 2014.

 “Before grad school I was just working through the work when what I needed was to be challenged, to have the scholarship behind me,” she says.
 “My work is really still about the same things as before but now I feel I’m working things out conceptually beforehand rather than within the work.

-Once in Syracuse, on her own initiative, Roberts sought out MacArthur Fellowship-winning artist, and Syracuse resident, Carrie Mae Weems, a potent encounter that still resonates for Roberts.
+Once in Syracuse, Roberts sought out MacArthur Fellowship-winning artist, and Syracuse resident, Carrie Mae Weems, a potent encounter that still resonates for Roberts.
 Yet three years at the private university in upstate New York was not without its cultural isolation.